Program overview

 Featured Experiences

-The Bachelor of Science - Psychology program offers several unique features and experiences that enhance learning:
+The Psychology program at UNB offers several unique features that enhance the learning experience:

 Career Options

-Graduates of the Bachelor of Science - Psychology program can pursue a variety of career paths in Canada, including:
+Graduates of the Bachelor of Science in Psychology program can pursue a variety of career paths in Canada, including:

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.